-Finally, shares acquired further to an exchange and temporarily exempt do currently not benefit from a final exemption upon their divestment in case the part of the capital gain that was already present at the time of the exchange did not meet the conditions for a final exemption.
-Under the new rules a full, final exemption will be enabled in such hypothesis, provided of course that all conditions are satisfied upon divestment of the exchanged shares.
+Finally, shares acquired further to an exchange and temporarily exempt did previouslynot benefit from a final exemption upon their divestment in case the part of the capital gain that was already present at the time of the exchange did not meet the conditions for a final exemption.
+Under the new rules a full, final exemption has been enabled in such hypothesis, provided of course that all conditions are satisfied upon divestment of the exchanged shares.

 NID and Investment Reserve

-NID will only be granted for “incremental equity” by limiting the NID equity to 1/5th of the positive difference between the company’s Belgium GAAP equity at the beginning of the taxable period and its Belgium GAAP equity at the beginning of the 5th previous taxable period.
+NID is only granted for “incremental equity” by limiting the NID equity to 1/5th of the positive difference between the company’s Belgium GAAP equity at the beginning of the taxable period and its Belgium GAAP equity at the beginning of the 5th previous taxable period.

 The annual NID equity is deemed equal to zero for a taxable period where the company did not yet exist (relevant for the first 4 taxable periods after incorporation).

-For each of these taxable periods the NID equity will have to be reduced, where applicable with the 6 exclusions that currently already exist (own shares, DRD shareholdings, assets not producing periodic income, etc.).
+For each of these taxable periods the NID equity will have to be reduced, where applicable with the previously existing exclusions (own shares, DRD shareholdings, assets not producing periodic income, etc.).

-Further to the pending draft repair law, a new “double dip” exclusion will apply to a capital contribution made by an affiliated company, when the contributed funds originate from a loan for which this affiliated company deducts the interest charges.
+The third new exclusion (the so-called “double dip” exclusion) applies to a capital contribution made by an affiliated company, when the contributed funds originate from a loan for which this affiliated company deducts the interest charges.

-Finally the NID is also added to the tax attributes governed by the continuity principle as laid down in Article 46, §2 ITC.
+Finally the NID is also added to the tax attributes governed by the continuity principle as laid down in Article 46, §2 ITC (tax-neutral contributions).

 The investment reserve regime is being phased out, by limiting the possibility to constitute such reserve for taxable periods ending at the latest on 30 December 2018.